wrex/rexs.tips/content/guitar/blues/min-penta/one-octave/index.md

 {{< figproc "frying-pan" "Resize" "800x" >}}{{< /figproc >}}

-The shape resembles a frying pan (with the E a the end of the handle).
+The shape resembles a frying pan.
+I think of the "pan" as having the opening on top, so the root note A is the "heel" at the bottom of the pan, and E is at the end of the handle.

 The note A obviously sounds great over A7: it's the root of the underlying chord.
 If you play any other note over A7, it won't sound quite as [consonant](https://en.wikipedia.org/wiki/Consonance_and_dissonance).